d03ariadna/JhotPot/README.md

 - **TypeScript**: For type safety and better code maintainability.
 - **Tailwind CSS**: For styling.

+## Main APIs and Components from Expo
+The project leverages several Expo APIs and components to enhance functionality:
+- **expo-camera**: Used for QR code scanning and camera functionalities.
+- **expo-media-library**: For saving and managing media files.
+- **expo-sharing**: To enable sharing of files and data.
+- **expo-status-bar**: For customizing the status bar appearance.
+- **expo-router**: For managing navigation and routing within the app.
+- **expo-font**: For loading custom fonts.
+- **expo-splash-screen**: To manage the app's splash screen during loading.

 ## Project Structure
 The project is organized into the following main folders:
 - `app/`: Contains the main application components and screens.